 We completed the acquisition of AES on March 1, 2010.
 The fair value of the assets and liabilities we acquired, as determined by a third-party appraisal, exceeded the total consideration we paid by approximately \$1.3 million.
-Accordingly, pursuant to the provisions of the Financial Accounting Standards Board Accounting Standards Codification 805 Business Combinations, we recorded a gain from the bargain purchase as of the acquisition date.
+Accordingly, we recorded a gain from the bargain purchase as of the acquisition date.